emory-cs-infovis-master/static-vis-design/README.md

 ## 2. Create a graph:
 Use the dataset **gender-pay-gap-US-2014.csv** to **create a graph** that presents its information as clearly and informatively as possible.

+## FAQ:
+1. Q: Do I need to represent *all* rows and *all* columns?
+A: No. Consider what is important to convey your design, and make sure you show that at a minimum -- it should not be overly simplistic.

+2. Q: Does the graph need to be accurate?
+A: No. We are not going to check if you positioned points precisely.
+Again, the goal of the assignment is to convey your design idea.

+3. Q: Can I use python to generate charts?
+A: No.

+4. Q: Can I use Excel to inspect / analyze data?
+A: Sure.
+But the design you turn in should not be produced through a spreadsheet program.

 ## Submission:
 Your document should be in PDF format and with your submission for part 1 and part 2 on pages 1 and 2, respectively.
 You may wish to provide justification for your designs in 1-2 sentences.
 For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.